nindya22/Docker/README.md

     component_df = pd.DataFrame(countries_list)

 ## 4. Run Your Dockerized Application
-Open a terminal in your project directory where the "docker-compose.yml" file is located.
-Run the following command to build and run your containers: docker compose up -d
+Open a terminal in your project directory where the "docker-compose.yml" file is located Run the following command to build and run your containers: docker compose up -d
 This command will start the containers, and the data ingestion script will be executed as specified in the Dockerfile.